Dad and daughter sit together at a desk.

 Weighing your debt settlement options

-In contrast, if Sally signed up for a debt management plan through a credit counseling agency, she might pay a small set-up fee and a $30 monthly fee for the plan.
-However, the non-profit agency may negotiate lower interest rates and fee waivers with her creditors—possibly resulting in manageable monthly payments and more savings over the course of her repayment than the cost of debt settlement with a debt relief company.
+In contrast, if Sally signed up for a debt management plan through a credit counseling agency, according to Experian, she might pay a small set-up fee and typically around a $30 monthly payment for the plan.
+However, the nonprofit agency may be able to negotiate lower interest rates and fee waivers with each creditor, according to Experian—possibly resulting in more manageable monthly payments and more savings over the course of her repayment than the cost of debt settlement with a debt relief company.

 Was this article helpful?